 - Dogs from warmer regions: Animals originally from southern countries are often genetically less adapted to cold winters.

-Choosing the right coat for the weather
+The right coat depending on the weather conditions

-Transitional periods and cool weather
+Transitional period and cool weather

 -

-light, wind- and water-resistant coat
+light, wind and water-repellent coat

 -